 The relative lack of these crucial hormones explains how patients suffering from Adrenal Fatigue find it difficult to ‘lift’ themselves or maintain any kind of reasonable energy level throughout the day.
 There is one exception though (see below) – Adrenal Fatigue sufferers sometimes experience a bounce in energy in the late evening.

+Do you find that the slightest amount of stress leaves you feeling overwhelmed?
 Adrenal Fatigue sufferers often have a difficult time dealing with physical or emotional stress.
-This is for exactly the same reasons that are behind that unrelenting feeling of tiredness – the low hormone levels associated with late-stage Adrenal Fatigue.
+This is for exactly the same reasons that are behind that unrelenting feeling of tiredness.
+It all comes back to the low hormone levels associated with late-stage adrenal exhaustion.

 The lower levels of cortisol can play havoc with our energy levels throughout the day.
 In a healthy person, cortisol reaches its highest level early in the morning before declining gradually throughout the day.
-However, some Adrenal Fatigue sufferers experience spikes in cortisol in the late afternoon and evening.
+However, some Adrenal Fatigue sufferers experience spikes in cortisol in the late afternoon and evening, often leading to insomnia.

 Cortisol has an anti-inflammatory effect that helps to regulate your immune system.
 Inflammation is often simply a sign that your body is fighting an infection, but cortisol prevents this reaction from getting out of control.
 Maintaining a balanced cortisol level – not too low and not too high – is an important part of our health.